 Covering layers of the brain( meninges)

 The brain is a curd-like material, very soft and delicate.
-The layer above the brain and spinal cord are called meninges.
+The protective layers surrounding the brain and spinal cord are called meninges.
 There are 3 layers of meninges, namely, dura mater, arachnoid mater, and pia mater.
-In between these layers, there is a fluid called cerebrospinal fluid which protects the brain by absorbing shock and pressure.
+The cerebrospinal fluid found in the arachnoid space protects the brain from injury, shock and pressure.

-The cerebellum is mainly responsible for the coordination, balance, and control.
-It will assist in the bodily actions such as walking in a straight line, picking up a pencil, riding a bicycle, drawing a picture and sitting straight.
+The cerebellum is mainly responsible for coordination, bodily balance, and control.
+It assists in bodily actions such as walking in a straight line, picking up a pencil, riding a bicycle, drawing a picture and sitting straight.

 Neurons are the structural and functional units of the nervous system responsible for the proper functioning of the nervous system.
-They receive and send signals from the brain and towards the brain.
-They look like long fibres, slender and branched at their axonal ends.
-As seen in the picture below, dendrite is the head or the cell body which is connected down to a structure called the axon.
-At the terminal part of the axon, there are hair-like projections which set electrical impulse through chemicals called neurotransmitters.
-Axons are covered by a protective sheath called myelin sheath.
-The myelin sheath protects the axon from shock and external threats.
-Damage to the sheath can interfere with the passage of nerve impulse through it.
-The information through axons occurs in the form of electric impulse.
-Electrical conduction is aided by the neurotransmitters and the neurochemicals produced at the synaptic junctions.
-A synaptic junction is formed when the axonal end of one neuron joins with the dendrites of the next neurons ( tail to head).
-In order to pass a signal, neurotransmitters must cross the synaptic junctions.
-The electrical or chemical impulses should pass through this synapse in order to transfer to the message from one neuron to the next neuron.
-Many neurons join together to form a nerve.
-On the other hand, a similar synapse junction from peripheral muscles and body parts will allow signals to travel from the body towards the brain.
-So overall, nervous tissue is made up of an organized network of nerve cells or neurons specialized in conducting information in the form of electrical impulses via the length of the neuron.
+They receive and send signals from in and out of the brain.
+They seem like long fibres, slender and branched at their axonal ends.
+As seen in the picture below, dendrite is the head or the cell body which is connected down to the axon.
+At the terminal part of the axon, there are hair-like projections which receive electrical impulses from the axonal ends of another neuron with the help of neurotransmitters.
+Axons are covered by a protective sheath;myelin sheath which protects the axon from shock and external threats.
+Damage to the sheath can interfere with the passage of nerve impulse

 Neuron and synaptic junction- image from wiki commons and freepik